Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 Yeah, that was a dastardly thing to point out by Mr. Theodore.

-They also are required to drill, participate in clubs and sports, do service hours, and um not to mention the code of conduct that they have to live by.
+They also are required to drill, participate in clubs and sports, do service hours, and not to mention the code of conduct that they have to live by.

 Right.

-You know, I know my I have a cousin who went to um the U.S. Military Academy at West Point and uh taught law there.
+I have a cousin who went to the U.S. Military Academy at West Point and taught law there.

-I I wouldn't worry about Mr. Theodore, he he just a hack.
+I wouldn't worry about Mr. Theodore.

 I mean, you understand what this is about.